Counting independent sets in amenable groups: A computational phase transition in the thermodynamic limit

-\begin{remark} Notice that Theorem \ref{thm:phase} still holds for $\Delta = 1$ and $\Delta = 2$.
-The first case is trivial and in the second case, there is no phase transition and the conditions for the existence of an FPTAA hold for every $\lambda_0$. \end{remark}
+\begin{remark} Notice that Corollary \ref{cor:phase} still holds for $\Delta = 1$ and $\Delta = 2$.
+The first case is trivial and in the second case, there is no phase transition and the conditions for the existence of an additive FPRAS (resp. additive FPTAS) hold for every $\lambda_0$. \end{remark}

+To ask that the word problem can be solved in exponential time seems to be a natural requirement for having an efficient algorithm for approximating $f_G(\Gamma,\lambda)$ and, fortunately, there are several classes of finitely generated groups which satisfy this condition.

+\begin{example} Lipton and Zalcstein \cite{1-lipton} proved that every linear group over a field of characteristic zero has a word problem that can be solved in logarithmic space.
+This result was extended by Simon \cite{1-simonword} to linear groups over a field of prime characteristic.
+In particular, the word problem of all finitely generated amenable linear groups---which by the Tits alternative \cite{1-tits1972} must be virtually solvable---can be solved in logarithmic space, and therefore polynomial time.

+Due to a result from Mal'tsev \cite{1-maltsev1951}, all solvable subgroups of the integer general linear group $\mathrm{GL}_d(\mathbb{Z})$ are polycyclic (i.e., solvable groups in which every subgroup is finitely generated) and virtually polycyclic groups coincide with the class of polycyclic-by-finite groups, which are always finitely presented, residually finite, and have many other desirable algorithmic properties (see \cite{1-baumslag1991}).
+On the other hand, Auslander \cite{1-auslander1967} and Swan \cite{1-swan1967} proved that any polycyclic group is a subgroup of the integer general linear group.
+This shows that the class of polycyclic groups is a general and natural setup for the application of our results, since they are amenable, finitely generated, and their word problem can be solved in polynomial time.
+Examples of polycyclic groups include all finitely generated abelian groups and all finitely generated nilpotent groups. \end{example}

+To understand how to guarantee the existence of an algebraic past that can be decided in exponential time, we start by observing two basic facts: (1) the group of integers $\mathbb{Z}$ is orderable with the natural order and its algebraic past can be decided in linear time and (2) the following lemma.